rehkad/Goobla/docs/faq.md

 ## How do I configure Goobla server?

 Goobla server can be configured with environment variables.
+Common variables include `GOOBLA_HOST`, `GOOBLA_KEEP_ALIVE`, and `GOOBLA_SHUTDOWN_TIMEOUT` which controls how long the server waits for active connections to finish on exit.

 ### Setting environment variables on Mac